realtime-framework/WebPushNotifications/README.md

 ## Troubleshooting

-* You may get the following error message (if it's your case simply update the `gcm_sender_id` in your manifest.json file):
+* If you get the following error message it means you have changed the `gcm_sender_id` in your manifest.json file.
+Please update your manifest and enter the exact value shown in the message:

-		Messaging: Please change your web app manifest's 'gcm_sender_id' value to 'XXXXXXXX' to use Firebase messaging. (messaging/incorrect-gcm-sender-id).
+		Messaging: Please change your web app manifest's 'gcm_sender_id' value to '103953800507' to use Firebase messaging. (messaging/incorrect-gcm-sender-id).

 ### Not receiving push notifications
 * Check that you have entered the right Firebase configurations, namely your Firebase Sender ID in the `gcm_sender_id` of your manifest.json file;